techdivision/import-docs/04.libraries/docs.md

 visible: true
 ---

-This are the main components, that provides Magento 2 import core functionality to import products, categories and attributes.
+This page lists the main components, that provides Magento 2 import core functionality to import products, categories and attributes.

 ### Components for Community Edition (CE)